 If you’ve visited Lancaster, Penn., you probably remember it as a nice mid-sized city right in the heart of Pennsylvania’s Amish country.
-What you might not know is that 236 years ago today, it became our young country’s third capital city, a position it held only briefly.
+What you might not know is that on this date in 1777, it became our young country’s third capital city, a position it held only briefly.
 Very, very briefly.
 Let’s take a look at how Lancaster became our capital for a single day.

 Get Out of Town

 Things began looking grim for Philadelphia, the old capital city, in September 1777.

 British forces under General William Howe had been advancing north from the Chesapeake Bay in an effort to capture the revolutionary capital, and American forces led by George Washington had moved south of Philadelphia to intercept the invading force.
 On September 11, Washington’s men clashed with Howe’s troops in the Battle of Brandywine.

 The battle was a catastrophe for the Continental Army.
 Howe outmaneuvered Washington, and the rebellious colonists had little choice but to retreat after the British appeared on their flank.
 Although Washington’s forces would sporadically engage the advancing British soldiers over the next two weeks, the loss at Brandywine effectively ended the chances of successfully defending Philadelphia.
 On September 26, 1777, the British waltzed unopposed into the City of Brotherly Love.